 Before you folks decide to continue bashing MS & Co. for their seeming AI failures, please let me suggest that you get yourself a reasonably competent robot, (The Modular Robotics/Dexter Industries GoPiGo is a great choice - https://gopigo.io, and it’s a lot less expensive than the nearest competition), and then go try some simple AI, like a “simple” autonomous robot that can wander around a room, learn where things are, and find it’s way back to its charging station.
 Voice commands are optional.
 Just some “simple” hardware like a LIDAR, maybe an Oak-D, Lite, and some “simple” ROS programming, that’s all.
 Once you get that done, go on over to the Dexter Industries forums, and post about it there.

-Note that I am not asking you to implement it in a globally large solution space (like MSFS is expected to do), just your living room - with a few chairs getting moved around occasionally - and the occasional cat or two - nothing all that complicated, right?
+Note that I am not asking you to implement it in a globally large solution space (as MSFS is expected to do), just your living room - with a few chairs getting moved around occasionally - and the occasional cat or two - nothing all that complicated, right?

 Go ahead.
 Try some SIMPLE AI for yourself.
 Publish your results and then come back here to complain about MS’s failures.